audreycs/ImpScore/README.md

 └── utils.py
 ```

-Key packages required to run the code is below.
+Key packages required to run the code are listed below.
 Ensure that you have a GPU.
 ```plaintext
 openai==1.34.0
 tqdm=4.65.0